At Growing Your Team, we are the experts on building the team that allows your business to scale.

 Also, I’m not saying you cannot occasionally ask someone to help you with something that is outside their job description.
 When you do, saying something like “I know this is not a typical job function of yours, but I could use your help” goes a long way.

 A bad hire is often something that you create versus simply being the fault of the person you hire.
 If you are ready to learn more about how to avoid a bad hire and to manage your employees better, let’s discuss how we can work together.
-Schedule your free discovery call today.
+Schedule your free Hiring Jump-Start call today.